PWRT/Deep_Learning_Emotion_Recognition/Application/README.md

 * 2, XAMPP Windows installation

 * 3, MySQL Workbench installation:
-	1, Make a new connection, as DLBH
+	* 1, Make a new connection, as DLBH
-	2, Open model-> forward engine
+	* 2, Open model -> forward engine

 * 4, After server creation, run the program in PyCharm, where user have to
 	* 1, load interpreters